-4.1 Adding Configurable Viewers to Mosaic
+4.1 Adding configurable viewers to Mosaic

 The subject system for this case study is the NCSA Mosaic web browser, version 2.4 [15].
-This version uses MIME [16] types to select internal and external viewers for different types of web pages.
-The enhancement task undertaken for the case study is the extension of version 2.4 to support user-configurable, external viewers, whereby Mosaic provides users interactive control over which viewers are used for specific types of web pages.
-The first steps in the reengineering process are understanding which parts of the system implement relevant functionality and which components must be changed or added to support the new requirement.
+This version uses MIME [16] types to denote internal and external viewers for different types of web pages.
+The enhancement task is the extension of version 2.4 to support user-configurable external viewers, whereby Mosaic provides users interactive control over which viewers are used for specific types of web pages.
+The first steps in the reengineering process are understanding which parts of the system implement relevant functionality and which components must be changed or added to support the new requirements.

-4.2 Process Description
+4.2 Process description

-Initially, we had a user-level understanding of web browsing but no understanding of the Mosaic implementation, and it was too large (100,00 lines of code) for a comprehensive study.
+Initially, we had no understanding of the Mosaic implementation, and it was too large (100,00 lines of code) for a comprehensive study.
 We wanted to find out how Mosaic dealt with viewer invocation and where in the code this was done.
-We hoped that by making a simple generalization to that part of the code, we could avoid a complete source code analysis.
+We hoped that a simple generalization to this part of the code, we could avoid a complete source code analysis.
 Hence, we wanted to perform an architectural localization.